‘Am I safe sleeping next to him?’: Murder victim’s words expose husband - NewsBreak

 “He is an angry person,” the sister told the detective, according to his report.
 “Yeah he has a whole other side to him and umm, for a few years there, we thought it was really good he was on good medication, and it was almost as if we could breathe a sigh of relief like maybe we’ve made it through the worst of it.
 Ummm, but he can get so angry.
 He’ll throw things, he’ll punch things, he’ll yeah, he… just rage, rage.'”

-“(His sister) also added ‘he is able to spin things and be a master storyteller and to get people to believe what …. he wants (them) to believe,” Dykgraaf wrote.Task force: Systems need better understanding of domestic violence ‘lethality factors’
+“(His sister) also added ‘he is able to spin things and be a master storyteller and to get people to believe what …. he wants (them) to believe,” Dykgraaf wrote.Preventing domestic violence in High Point

 Richard Guichelaar’s brother told police that as a child, he would threaten to burn the house down, kill his brother’s hamster by crushing it, cut his sister with a knife or leave her in a field to freeze to death.
 His parents said their son developed mental health issues as a young teen after suffering several concussions.